TysonMN/tysonmn.github.io/README.md

 There are some additional [dependencies of `codedoc/cli`](https://codedoc.cc/docs/cli#cli) that might need to be installed first.

-One dependency of `codedoc/cli` is `codedoc/core`.
-Execute
-- `codedoc -v` to check the versions of those two and
-- `codedoc update latest --local` to update `codedoc/core` to the latest version (c.f. [this issue](https://github.com/CONNECT-platform/codedoc/issues/22)).

 If port `3000` is being used, then a different one can be specified in the [configuration](https://codedoc.cc/docs/config/overview#available-properties).

+### Updating

+- Execute `codedoc update latest` from `.codedoc` directory in a Windows terminal to update `codedoc/cli`
+- Execute `codedoc update latest --local` to update `codedoc/core`

+I have to update `codedoc/cli` from a Windows terminal because of [this issue](https://github.com/CONNECT-platform/codedoc/issues/22).

 # Acknowledgements